Make Us Part of Your Legacy

 Step 2: Notify us so your gift is properly logged and assigned

 In order for California Council on Science and Technology to properly acknowledge a gift of stock, upon receipt, it is important that we are notified in advance by the donor or transferring broker.
-Use our form to scan, fax or mail in the information or email to Donna King.
-Or send us this information:
+Use our form or send this information via email to Lisa Poon, [email protected]:

 Donor's name and complete address